Dzima77/nibiru_spam_script/README.md

 #Its bash file for auto delegation and tx spam.

-#By changing the restart time you can increse you transaction spam speed.
+#By changing the delay time you can increse you transaction spam speed.

 #Feel free to play with it.